 Sequence risk has another wrinkle.
 Many people are faced with spending less in the early years in the hopes that values will increase so that they can spend more later.
 But, in fact, most people spend more in retirement’s early ‘go-go’ years, compounding sequence risk, and may be forced to reduce their standard of living later.
 This can be disastrous because inflation compounds, too!

 Now, after reading all this, you might think I’m a huge promoter of annuities.
 Well, yes and no. The fact is while I am licensed for annuities, I have not placed one with a client for over ten years.
-Now, this could change, of course – they’ll need to come up with a low-cost long-term inflation solution – but, while I think they can be excellent solutions for many people, I just haven’t found them the right ‘fit’ for anyone I work with.
+Now, this could change, of course – they’ll need to come up with a low-cost long-term inflation solution – but, while I think they can be a fine tool for many people, I just haven’t found them the right ‘fit’ for anyone I work with.
 After all, penicillin is a miracle drug, but some people are allergic to it.
 Doctors don’t go around selling penicillin and advisors shouldn’t be just be prescribing annuities either.
 Annuities can be very complex and contain a lot of hidden levers under the hood.
 I’ve always believed that anything a client invests in should be simple, clear, and easy to understand.
 The more complex something is, the less I like it.
-There are a lot of good, clean, simple annuities out there (without the bells and whistles that make them both highly marketable and dangerous); I just haven’t found the right fit yet – but, I’m sure at some point I will.
+There are a lot of good, clean, simple annuities out there (without the bells and whistles that can make them both highly marketable and dangerous); I just haven’t found the right fit yet – but, I’m sure at some point I will.
 There’s more at stake than simply making retirement money last.

 Back to our retirement income issue, how does a retiree prepare?
 Like building a house, it begins with a blueprint.
 However, understanding: how to address retirement income and portfolio construction begins with understanding there’s usually a combination of tactics required to create a strategy.
 And, it helps to have some guardrails built in.